marcelo-mason/SlackToolkit/README.md

 ## NDA Upload

-1. Create a private channel where members will upload the NDAs (can be named anything) e.g. `/channel create -p _NDAs`
+1. Create a private channel where members will upload the NDAs (can be named anything) e.g. `/channel create -p _access`

 2. Run `/util channels` to find the chanelId of that new channel.

 3. Copy the Id to the .env `NDAUPLOAD_CHANNEL_ID`

 4. Run `/util users` and copy the userId(s) of admins who will be pasting the blank NDAs into the chan into  the .env `NDAUPLOAD_ADMINS`.
 One or more, comma separated, no spaces.
 Note: These admin(s) will not be able to upload the filled NDAs into this chan like the rest of the members.

+5. Set the topic to the chan with simple instructions e.g.:  Download the NDA pdf, sign, and upload back to the channel.
+Do not rename.

 ### Dropbox Setup